 If you think you may have symptoms of Coronavirus >, follow the national guidance and self-isolate for 10 days.
 Please see our information on Coronavirus and changes to our normal services >.
 If you, or a member of your family has tested positive for Coronavirus, please find resources to aid your/their recovery on our Coronavirus - Supporting your recovery > page.

-The Derbyshire Chronic Fatigue Syndrome/ME service has moved from the Royal Derby Hospital site to the newly refurbished Specialist Rehabilitation Department based at London Road Community Hospital.
+The Derbyshire Chronic Fatigue Syndrome (CFS/ME) service has moved from the Royal Derby Hospital site to the newly refurbished specialist rehabilitation department based at London Road Community Hospital.

 The team consists of occupational therapists, physiotherapists, a cognitive behavioural psychotherapist and consultants in rehabilitation medicine.